Sítio do Picapau Amarelo (2012 TV series): Characters

 Emilia is Lucia's anthropomorphic rag doll with chamomile leaves for hair.
 She was a present from Nastácia, gaining`the ability to talk through one of Doctor Snail's pills specifically for talking, though this pill also subsequently brought her to life.

 Known for her nonstop chattering about everything on her mind, she is a very enthusiastic yet naive doll, always learning lessons in most episodes (she is arguably the "main" character of the show, and the mascot) due to her childish tendency to lie.
 This has died down since Season 1.
 She is the type to act before thinking with a short temper, and her headstrong sassy nature tends to land her in unfavorable situations that grow worse due to her stubbornness & selfishness.
 She is quite affectionate, getting jealous when another doll takes the spotlight and enjoying playing with her friends.
 A running gag is that Emilia frequently mispronounces words with Lucia correcting them, possibly due to her fast nature.
 Another running gag is her overreactive expressions, such as her "angry walk" and large grins.

-A funny thing to note is that while Emilia does not need to eat and cannot even taste flavors due to "being a rag doll", she combines several humanoid and doll properties.
-She gets cold without her dress, she can be stung by insects with visible bumps forming, she can produce saliva, & she can faint from terribly awful smells, all the while she is bathed by hand wash, she can curl into a ball and move at high speeds a la Sonic the Hedgehog, & she can tie knots in her body with no real repercussions.
+While Emilia does not need to eat and cannot even taste flavors due to "being a rag doll", she combines several humanoid and doll properties.
+She gets cold without her dress, be stung by insects with visible bumps forming, produce saliva, faint from terribly awful smells, curl into a ball and move at high speeds, as well as tie knots in her body with no real repercussions.